QuickBase/interview-demos/devops/README.md

 - Pick one of Java, Python or Docker Container type of an artifact that is a typical simple web application.
 You can pick any open-source project artifact or a simple container you develop.

 - Write a CI / CD pipeline for the artifact, using the CI tool of your choice.
+The pipeline should deploy the artifact to AWS

 - Implement 2 security testing tools of your choice in the CI/CD pipeline

-- Write simple deployment automation script that deploys the given artifact on AWS.

 #  Presentation